 Beginner’s Guide To Image Gradient

-What is Image Gradient?
+What is an Image Gradient?

-Let’s understand the term Image Gradient first.
-Image is a matrix of pixel values representing various intensity level values.
+Let’s understand the term “Image Gradient” first.
+An image is a matrix of pixel values representing various intensity level values.
 A pixel is the building block of an image.
-The gradient can be defined as the change in the direction of the intensity level of an image.
+The gradient can be defined as the change in the direction of an image’s intensity level.

-Mathematical Calculation of Image gradients
+Mathematical Calculation of Image Gradients

 (i) P(x, y-1) top pixel